nganlyle/nganlyle.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "About"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to my corner of the web!
+Welcome to my corner of the internet!

 I am a Canadian adult infectious diseases physician.
 I live in the Kelowna, British Columbia with my husband and two children.
 I have worked as a clinician since 2013.
 Recently, in 2020, I completed a Masters in Data Science at the University of British Columbia Okanagan.